incubation-center/FullStack-Website---Group6/README.md

 - Migrating The Database:

-    In case the database container is not to update with the `migrations`, we can use this command to manually migrate the database with the specified migration versions in `prisma/migrations/`
+    In case the database container is not up-to-date with the migrations, we can use this command to manually migrate the database with the specified migration versions in `prisma/migrations/`

     ```bash
     docker exec -it next-prisma-docker_app_1 yarn prisma:migrate